 Optic Nerve Plays a Major Role in Migraine Pain[dropcap1]A[/dropcap1]t Axon Optics, we conduct clinical studies and keep an eye on studies regarding light and migraine.
 The results of this particular study are rather striking when you see it for the first time – light can trigger migraine pain even in blind subjects.
 Part of the study took place in our hometown of Salt Lake City.
-The study’s co-author, Dr. Kathleen Digre, is a collaborator and coworker of Dr. Bradley Katz (of Axon Optics) at the University of Utah.
+The study’s co-author, Dr. Kathleen Digre, is a researcher at the University of Utah.

 For many people, light plays a significant role in either triggering or exacerbating migraines.
 Because we use our eyes to see, it’s easy to think of migraines being triggered by the visual or image-making effects of light.
 But the study by researchers at Harvard Medical School and the University of Utah found light causes migraines even in non-seeing subjects, indicating a much more complex nerve response that doesn’t depend on the image-making aspect of vision and sight.